 Why I use a Capsule Wardrobe

-Someone asked me during a LIVE video why I choose to Capsule Wardrobe and if it was to save money.
+Someone asked me during a LIVE video why I chose to Capsule Wardrobe and if it was to save money.
 I didn’t have a very clear answer at the time, because stating that I do it to save money seemed a bit too simplistic for a resounding “yes”.
-You can get a copy of my Capsule Wardrobe Worksheet by signing up for my email list in the right margin.

 Plus, check out these posts on what exactly is a Capsule Wardrobe and how I do it!